ncborcherding/scRepertoire/README.md

 devtools::install_github("ncborcherding/scRepertoire@dev")
 ```

-#### Bioconductor
+#### Legacy Version 1

-[scRepertoire](https://www.bioconductor.org/packages/release/bioc/html/scRepertoire.html) is now on Bioconductor.
-Use the link to find out more information. scRepertoire (for R v4 or greater) can be installed from Bioconductor with:
+If you are looking for version 1 of scRepertoire - there is a static version available below:
 ```
-if (!requireNamespace("BiocManager", quietly = TRUE))
-    install.packages("BiocManager")

-BiocManager::install("scRepertoire")
+devtools::install_github("ncborcherding/scRepertoire@v1")
 ```

 ## Getting Data

 Unfortunately, Github limits the size of individual files.
-In order to access the seurat object paired with scRepertoire please download the .rda from [here](https://drive.google.com/file/d/1Iv6t2BScpnLLrFWaWFUGwne3XzRAwMOc/view?usp=share_link).
+In order to access the seurat object paired with scRepertoire please download the .rda from [here](https://drive.google.com/file/d/1_YuRraDyg8UgF3oasjF0-jgPnwox-B24/view?usp=share_link).

 ## Please Cite
 Feel free to use, edit, modify scRepertoire, but if you do, please cite the [manuscript](https://f1000research.com/articles/9-47/v1).
 If you are building your own tool based on scRepertoire, reach out, I am happy to help and make things compatible.